Love of Chair: Format

-The scene was always set in a room with bare featureless walls and floors, and focused on the actions of a boy (played by Skip Hinnant, aged over 30 years, dressed as a pre-teenaged child).
+The scene was always set in a room with bare featureless walls and floors, and focused on the actions of a boy (played by Skip Hinnant, age 30, dressed as a pre-teenaged child).
 In the early sketches, the only other visible objects in the room were a simple wooden chair in which the boy usually sat, and a paneled door in the background.
 Later sketches occasionally included one or two additional inanimate objects, but the chair would always be visible in the shot during each sketch.
 During the regular sketches, the boy never spoke; the only voice heard was that of the off-screen announcer.